singularian/mdencode/docs/Usage_cpp.md

 # MDzip C++ Test

-This is the Usage for decoderRandomTestHC2.
+This is the Usage for mdtest.

 ```
 MDEncode GMP C++ Test Program
-Usage: ./decoderRandomTestHC2 [OPTIONS]
+Usage: ./mdtest [OPTIONS]

 Options:
   -h,--help                   Print this help message and exit